pranay22/Trivia-Api-Webdev-nanodegree/backend/README.md

 ```

 POST `/questions/search`
-Fetches all questions where a substring matches the search term (not case-sensitive)
+Retrieves all questions where a substring matches the search term (not case-sensitive)
 - *Request body:* {searchTerm:string}
 - *Example response:*
 ```